 When do pre-existing condition waiting periods apply?

 If you're going to hospital and have less than 12 months’ membership on your current level of hospital cover, or you have recently resumed your cover after suspending it, the pre-existing condition waiting period applies to you.
 The standard 12-month waiting period may also apply if you have decreased your level of hospital excess in the last year.
-Insurers may waive some waiting periods as part of a promotion to attract new members, but this is rare.
+Funds may waive some waiting periods as part of a promotion to attract new members, but this is rare.

 Why do waiting periods apply?

 Waiting periods apply to stop people cheating the system.
-In the past providers have seen consumers taking out a new form of cover, or switch private health funds before cancelling, soon after joining.
+In the past funds have seen consumers taking out a new form of cover, or switch private health funds before cancelling, soon after joining.
 This raises the cost for the long-term members of that fund.
-If you are changing your insurance to another fund, most providers won’t make you serve waiting periods for benefits you had on your previous policy.
+If you are changing your insurance to another fund, most funds won’t make you serve waiting periods for benefits you had on your previous policy.
 However, you will have to wait for any benefits to do with add-ons or changes to your old policy.

 What are the standard waiting periods for hospital and extras?

 If you’re seeking treatment for a pre-existing condition, you have two options that will provide you with adequate cover.
 The issue is that you will have to wait for a certain period of time before you receive any benefits.
 These fall into the following categories:

 - Hospital Cover.
 You may not receive any benefits for a pre-existing condition in the first 12 months of membership.
 If you already have a hospital policy but have transferred to a higher level of cover, you may only receive the benefits you had on your previous level of cover in the first 12 months on your new policy.
 Most funds apply a two-month waiting period before benefits start under your hospital policy.
 Some funds do payout benefits immediately after an accident within this time, but it’s up to you to find out if this is the case.